Fresh UK and US airstrikes on Houthi targets ‘deal another blow’ to militants

 However, the ships they have targeted increasingly have tenuous links to Israel – or none at all.

-The latest operation could raise questions once again about the need to consult Parliament.
-As well as holding a full Cabinet meeting before the strikes earlier this month, the Government also briefed Sir Keir Starmer, shadow defence secretary John Healey and Commons Speaker Sir Lindsay Hoyle about the operation.
+The latest operation could raise fresh questions about the need to consult Parliament over military action.
+It is understood that in contrast to the strikes on January 11, neither Labour leader Sir Keir Starmer nor Commons Speaker Sir Lindsay Hoyle were briefed about the operation.

-It is understood that Sir Keir did not receive a briefing ahead of the latest set of strikes.

-The Houthis’ media office also said in an online statement that several American and UK raids targeted Yemen’s capital, Sanaa.
+Mr Sunak, after the first joint mission, gave a statement to MPs at the earliest possible opportunity.
+It remains to be seen if or when he will come before the Commons after these latest strikes.